How To Grow Potatoes

 Seed Potato Planting Guide

-To ‘chit’ your potatoes, in February – March put them in a tray with shoots facing up.
+To ‘chit’ your potatoes, in February – March put them in a tray with shoots facing up (or eggboxes also work well).
 Place the tray somewhere light, protected from both extreme cold or heat.
 Leave for around 6 weeks, until the sprouts reach 1.5-2.5cm long.

 If planting in a grow bag.
 Fill the bag with around 15cm of compost.
 Place three or four potatoes on top, with the shoots facing up.
 Cover with another 15cm of compost and water well.